DenisH51/crossout_parser/README.md

 Before using the parser, you need to enable combat logs in Crossout.

-1.
+1. Create parametr in launcher

 Add one of these launch parameters to the game launcher shortcut:

 --cvar cl_combatLog 1

 If it does not work, try:

 +set cl_combatLog 1

 Add the parameter to the launcher shortcut properties as shown below.

  (screenshot here)